manticoresoftware/manticoresearch/manual/Node_info_and_management/Profiling/Query_profile.md

-# SHOW PROFILE

 <!-- example SHOW PROFILE -->

-`SHOW PROFILE` is an SQL statement that displays a detailed execution profile of the previous SQL statement executed in the current SQL session.
-Profiling must be enabled in the current session **before** running the statement to be instrumented, which can be done with a `SET profiling=1` statement.
-By default, profiling is disabled to avoid potential performance implications, and as a result, the profile will be empty.
+The SQL `SHOW PROFILE` statement and the `"profile": true` JSON interface option both provide a detailed execution profile of the executed query.
+In the case of SQL, profiling must be enabled in the current session **before** running the statement to be instrumented.
+This can be accomplished with the `SET profiling=1` statement.
+By default, profiling is disabled to prevent potential performance implications, resulting in an empty profile if not enabled.

+Each profiling result includes the following fields:
 * `Status` column briefly describes the specific state where the time was spent.
+See below.
 * `Duration` column shows the wall clock time, in seconds.
 * `Switches` column displays the number of times the query engine changed to the given state.
 These are merely logical engine state switches and **not** any OS level context switches or function calls (although some sections might actually map to function calls), and they do **not** have any direct effect on performance.
 In a sense, the number of switches is just the number of times the respective instrumentation point was hit.
 * `Percent` column shows the percentage of time spent in this state.

+States in the profile are returned in a prerecorded order that roughly maps (but is **not** identical) to the actual query order.

+The list of states may (and will) change over time as we refine the states.
+Here's a brief description of the currently profiled states.

+* `unknown`: generic catch-all state.
+Accounts for not-yet-instrumented code or small miscellaneous tasks that don't really belong in any other state but are too small to warrant their own state.
+* `net_read`: reading the query from the network (i.e., the application).
+* `io`: generic file IO time.
+* `dist_connect`: connecting to remote agents in the distributed table case.
+* `sql_parse`: parsing the SQL syntax.
+* `dict_setup`: dictionary and tokenizer setup.
+* `parse`: parsing the full-text query syntax.
+* `transforms`: full-text query transformations (wildcard and other expansions, simplification, etc.).
+* `init`: initializing the query evaluation.
+* `open`: opening the table files.
+* `read_docs`: IO time spent reading document lists.
+* `read_hits`: IO time spent reading keyword positions.
+* `get_docs`: computing the matching documents.
+* `get_hits`: computing the matching positions.
+* `filter`: filtering the full-text matches.
+* `rank`: computing the relevance rank.
+* `sort`: sorting the matches.
+* `finalize`: finalizing the per-table search result set (last stage expressions, etc.).
+* `dist_wait`: waiting for remote results from agents in the distributed table case.
+* `aggregate`: aggregating multiple result sets.
+* `net_write`: writing the result set to the network.

 <!-- intro -->
 ##### SQL: